-The evaluation of previous postsecondary education and training is mandatory and required for VA beneficiaries.
+The evaluation of previous postsecondary education and training is mandatory and required for VA education beneficiaries.
 For students utilizing VA education benefits who are approved for transfer credit as a result of this evaluation, the institution will grant appropriate credits, reduce the program length proportionately, notify the student of this decision, and adjust invoicing to the VA accordingly.
+The student must follow the transfer credit evaluation process.